Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 If the bottom ring is heavily cemented or is rusted severely, cut it off with a torch, grinder, or plasma cutter in an appropriate place to bolt on a new base angle.

 About hardware: Do not try to re-use the hardware!
 The water-resistant washers on the bolts may not be good anymore.
-Bolts and nuts are cheap compaired to a bin full of wheat or other grain—or a leaky cottage, if you plan to use the bin for a residence.
+Bolts and nuts are cheap compared to a bin full of wheat or other grain—or a leaky cottage—if you plan to use the bin for a residence.
 Trash the used nuts too, as they are frequently rusty and a bit rounded.

 Disassembly of grain bin roofs can be tricky.
 Some common-sense precautions must be observed.
 Let's start with scaffolding.

 Scaffolding is recommended if the diameter of your bin is more than 18 feet (6 meters).
-You will want to figure out the height at which to set your scaffolding before you get it in place.
-It is a good idea to put in the scaffolding as soon in the disassembly process as possible, as it will normally fit through the door of the bin, but not through the roof manhole.
+You will want to figure out the height to set your scaffolding before you get it in place.
+It is a good idea to put in the scaffolding as soon in the disassembly process as possible, as it will normally fit through the bin's door, but not through the roof manhole.

 Next, leaving the top (collar) and bottom bolts intact, remove the rest of the bolts and nuts from the roof.
 From the top side, using an electric impact wrench, you should be able to reach about three roof sheets at a time.

 After all bolts except for the top and bottom have been removed, the person on the ground removes the bottom bolts from a sheet (do ladder sheet first).
 Then, the person on the ladder removes the top bolt and assists in sliding the roof sheet down.
 Do this in a pattern of 12:00, then 6:00, then 3:00, then 9:00, until there are only 4 or so sheets left.
-You must remove the sheets in opposites, so the roof doesn't collapse.
+You must remove the sheets in opposites so the roof doesn't collapse.
 Use extreme caution on the last four or five, using a stepladder or scaffolding as a platform.
-You will need a moderate amount of strength and leverage in order to safely handle these last sheets.
+You will need a moderate amount of strength and leverage to handle these last sheets safely.